brgaines/brgaines.github.io/index.md

 ### Upcoming Webinar!
 * Want to learn how SAS University Edition and JupyterLab form a great combination for teaching well-rounded data scientists?
 Want to learn about a programming interface in which your code, results, and explanatory text can seamlessly coexist?
 	* I will discuss these topics in a free webinar on Tuesday, Nov.
 26th at 2pm.
 [Register](https://www.causeweb.org/cause/webinar/sponsored/2019-11).
-	* SAS University Edition is free to educators students for non-commercial use.
+	* SAS University Edition includes JupyterLab and is free to educators and students for non-commercial use.
 [Learn more](https://www.sas.com/en_us/software/university-edition.html).

 ### Recent News